-Wolfgang Schnabl was born in 1963 in Bubenreuth, Germany.
-The art and craft of instrument-making fascinated him early on because, like every other art form, striving for perfection is key.
+Wolfgang Schnabl was born 1963 in Bubenreuth.
+The art form of instrument making had fascinated him quite early, because as with every other form of art the key is the striving for perfection.
 Stradivari and Montagnana were the most important role models.
-This fascination finally led him to follow in his father's footsteps.
+This fascination finally led him follow the footsteps of his father.

 Further medals and awards at violin making competitions followed, thus, e.g.

 1996 followed the master's examination with the award: Master price of the Bavarian state government, and since 1998 he has worked independently in his own workshop in Bubenreuth.

 Today Wolfgang Schnabl is one of the most respected violin makers in Bubenreuth, whose fame extends all over the world.
 His customers include well known musicians from Germany and abroad, for whom he also produces custom-made instruments such as a 5-string cello for the renowned Russian cellist Natalia Gutman.